The Importance of Content Marketing

 Types of Content Marketing

 Many forms of content marketing have little to no resource costs, especially online.
 You can regularly release articles, infographics, podcasts, videos and other resources on your website and social media.
 This can even include routinely sharing news and events from related sources.
 Once you have a small following base, you can start sending out newsletters with valuable information.
 With higher up-front costs, you might even want to consider if printed content marketing could be right for your audience, like a quarterly magazine.
-Check out the examples below.
+Check out the example below.

 Key Tips